Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 If you do the math you’ll see that getting three 22.8-inch fixtures will waste you around 120 bucks compared to getting two 34.8-inch ones for pretty much the same coverage.

-By getting 2 fixtures of 36″ – 48″ I made sure that there will be no shadowing as they are 34.8 inches long each, leaving almost no gaps between the fixtures.
+By getting 2 fixtures of 36″ – 48″ I made sure that there would be no shadowing as they are 34.8 inches long each, leaving almost no gaps between the fixtures.

 Here is probably the place to mention that a 125-gallon tank has a width of 18.5 inches.